-In this setup, we have a single ingress gateway routing traffic to a single cluster.
+In this setup, one ingress gateway routes traffic to the services in one cluster.

-In this setup, we have a single cluster deployed with multiple gateways.
-The services which these gateways route traffic to can overlap, if desired.
+In this setup, multiple ingress gateways are deployed to one cluster.
+The services which these gateways route traffic to can overlap.

 Gloo Mesh Gateway Custom Resources